loopspace/loopspace.github.io/index.md

 * [Chaos](chaos).
 A simple demonstration of the logistic map leading to chaotic behaviour.
 Original code available on [github](https://github.com/loopspace/chaos.git).

 * [Trigonometry](trigonometry).
 A demonstration of the connection between circles and the trigonometric functions.
 Original code available on [github](https://github.com/loopspace/trigonometry.git).

+* [Polyominoes](Polyominoes).
+This code generates the unique polyominoes of a given size.
+Original code available on [github](https://github.com/loopspace/Polyominoes.git).